vvainola/meson-vs-addin/README.md

 # Visual Studio integration add-in for Meson

-This plugin integrates meson into Visual Studio and allows:
+This plugin integrates meson (https://mesonbuild.com/) into Visual Studio and allows:

 * Configure meson options from inside Visual Studio.

 # Building and installing

-* Open MesonPlugin.sln in MesonPlugin folder and build it.
+* Open MesonPlugin.sln in MesonPlugin folder and build it in release configuration.
-* Run MesonPlugin/bin/(Debug/Release)/MesonPlugin.vsix
+* Run MesonPlugin/bin/Release/MesonPlugin.vsix

 # Notes